JanNiklasSchaefer/bachelor-thesis/README.md

 benchmark runs.

 In addition, modifying the `runGame` method allows the metrics of the benchmark itself to be changed.
-It can be modified in the same way as for playing a single level with an agent.
+It can be modified in the same way as for playing a single level with an agent. `runGame` is called at 2 distinct points in the code, modify both in the same way to guarantee the same metrics for both level sets.

 ---